giganttheo/giganttheo.github.io/_posts/2022-03-04-romanian_asr.md

 ](https://towardsdatascience.com/beam-search-decoding-in-ctc-trained-neural-networks-5a889a3d85a7)

-Check out this [blog post](https://huggingface.co/blog/wav2vec2-with-ngram) from Patrick von Platen for a guide to use the `kenlm` and `pyctcdecode` libraries with HuggingFace's `transformers` to boost the Wav2Vec2 CTC model results by adding a n-gram language model.
+Check out this [blog post](https://huggingface.co/blog/wav2vec2-with-ngram) from Patrick von Platen for a guide to use the `kenlm` and `pyctcdecode` libraries with HuggingFace's `transformers` to boost the Wav2Vec2 CTC model results by adding a $n$-gram language model.

 ### Boost the Speech Recognition Model results using a Transformer Language Model